 Parole Detainer- “A warrant for temporary or permanent custody which authorizes the detention of a parolee pending a preliminary revocation hearing or pending the return of a parole violator to penal custody.”
 120 CMR §100, M.G.L. c.
 127, §§ 149, 149A.
 A parolee can be detained for up to fifteen days “if a parole officer has reasonable belief that a parolee has lapsed or is about to lapse into criminal ways; or has associated or is about to associate with criminal company; or that the parolee has violated the conditions of his parole.”
 120 CMR §303.04.
 Generally, a person held on a parole detainer is given a preliminary parole revocation hearing within fifteen days.
 120 CMR §303.06.
 Parolees who are being supervised by Massachusetts for other states who are facing a possible revocation of parole can be held on a detainer for up to sixty days awaiting a hearing (conducted by Massachusetts on behalf of the other state).
 120 CMR §303.05.

 Parole Eligibility Date– The earliest date a person is normally eligible for parole.
 For house of correction sentences, parole eligibility is usually half of the maximum term of the sentence.
 120 CMR §200.05, 120 CMR §200.04.
-Parole eligibility for state prison sentences is the minimum term minus earned work credits awarded pursuant to M.G.L. c.
+Parole eligibility for state prison sentences is the minimum term minus earned work credits and as of January 13, 2019, Completion Credits, based on the Council Of State Governments Bill of 2018, awarded pursuant to M.G.L. c.
 127 §129D.
 See M.G.L. c.
 127 §133.